pressbooks/pressbooks/readme.txt

 **NOTICE:** Upon upgrading to Pressbooks 4.0, you will need to install the [Pressbooks Book](https://github.com/pressbooks/pressbooks-book) and [Pressbooks Publisher](https://github.com/pressbooks/pressbooks-publisher) themes along with any of our other open source [book themes](https://github.com/search?q=topic%3Abook-theme+org%3Apressbooks&type=Repositories) that were bundled with earlier versions of Pressbooks.
 For more information, see the [upgrading instructions](https://docs.pressbooks.org/upgrading).
 **NOTICE:** Pressbooks 4.0 requires [WordPress 4.8.0](https://wordpress.org/news/2017/06/evans/).

-#### Pressbooks 4.0 "Slate"
+#### Pressbooks 4.0 \"Slate\"

 ##### Next-Generation REST API

-Building on [Brad Payne's](http://bradpayne.ca) original REST API for Pressbooks, we've introduced an improved and expanded REST API based on the WordPress Core [REST API](https://developer.wordpress.org/rest-api/) infrastructure.
+Building on [Brad Payne\'s](http://bradpayne.ca) original REST API for Pressbooks, we\'ve introduced an improved and expanded REST API based on the WordPress Core [REST API](https://developer.wordpress.org/rest-api/) infrastructure.
 The Pressbooks REST API v2 supports authenticated CRUD (Create, Read, Update, Destroy) access to all Pressbooks content types (front and back matter, parts, and chapters) as well as read-only access to book structure and metadata.
 For more information, see our [REST API documentation](http://docs.pressbooks.org/api).
-We're excited to see what the Pressbooks Open Source community will do with these new API capabilities!
+We\'re excited to see what the Pressbooks Open Source community will do with these new API capabilities!
 Share your projects with us: [code@pressbooks.com](mailto:code@pressbooks.com).

 ##### Enhanced LaTeX Rendering

-Pressbooks' core LaTeX renderer now produces high resolution output suitable for print!
-More improvements to come, and thanks for your patience as we've worked to improve this important feature.
+Pressbooks\' core LaTeX renderer now produces high resolution output suitable for print!
+More improvements to come, and thanks for your patience as we\'ve worked to improve this important feature.

 ##### Better Content Management

 Want to mark all chapters for export on the Organize screen?
 You can do that now!
 Trashed something that you want back?
-Just navigate to Text &rarr; Trash and you can restore it.
+Just navigate to Text → Trash and you can restore it.
 Many more improvements to come!

 ##### Pressbooks CLI